opendaylight/netconf/docs/user-guide.rst

 ~~~~~~~~~~~~~~~~

 The typical use case is listening to data change events to update web
-page data in real-time.
+page data in real time.
 In this tutorial we will be using toaster as the
 base.

 When you call *make-toast* RPC, it sets *toasterStatus* to "down" to
 reflect that the toaster is busy making toast.
 When it finishes,
 *toasterStatus* is set to "up" again.
-We will listen to this toaster
+We will listen to these toaster
 status changes in data store and will reflect it on our web page in
 real-time thanks to WebSocket data change notification.

 Simple javascript client implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will create simple JavaScript web application that will listen updates on *toasterStatus* leaf and update some element of our web page according to new toaster status state.
+We will create a simple JavaScript web application that will listen for updates on *toasterStatus* leaf and update some elements of our web page according to the new toaster status state.

 Create stream
 ^^^^^^^^^^^^^

-First you need to create stream that you are planing to subscribe to.
+First you need to create stream that you are planning to subscribe to.
 This can be achieved by invoking "create-data-change-event-subscription" RPC on RESTCONF via AJAX request.
 You need to provide data store **path** that you plan to listen on, **data store type** and **scope**.
 If the request is successful you can extract the **stream-name** from the response and use that to subscribe to the newly created stream.
-The *{username}* and *{password}* fields represent your credentials that you use to connect to OpenDaylight via RESTCONF:
+The *{username}* and *{password}* fields represent the credentials that you use to connect to OpenDaylight via RESTCONF:

 .. note::